monero-project/monero-site/_posts/2015-02-23-monero-missive-for-the-week-of-2015-02-23.md

 #### Gingeropolous

-You mean there's more things that could happen before the GUI comes out?
+You mean there's more things that have to happen before the GUI comes out?

 #### Riccardo